 Often the Fire Department must have the utility services shut off or disconnected as a safety precaution, and also to prevent further damage to the structure and its contents.
 Contact the utility companies to restore the services, or contact the Building/Inspection Services for inspection and approval prior to restoring the services.

 If you move, notify the Post Office, banks, utility companies, credit card companies, newspaper/magazine subscriptions, etc. of your new address.

 Your insurance policy is a contract between you and the insurer.
 The insurer promises to do certain things for you.
 In turn, you have certain obligations.
 The first thing to do is immediately notify the insurance company of the fire loss.

-You need to protect the property from further damage or loss by making reasonable repairs such as covering holes in the roof or walls, and draining the water lines in winter, if the house will not be heated for some time.
-(The insurer can refuse to pay losses which occur from not taking reasonable care.)
+You need to protect the property from further damage or loss by making reasonable repairs such as covering holes in the roof or walls, and draining the water lines in winter if the house will not be heated for some time.
+(The insurer can refuse to pay losses that occur from not taking reasonable care.)

 Make an inventory of damaged personal property showing in detail the quantity, description, what you paid for the items when purchased, how long you have had the items, the amount of damage sustained, and how much it would cost to replace.
 Include with the inventory any bills or documents which can help establish the item's value.
 Your insurance adjuster should have some inventory forms that can be of assistance.

 Submit within a stated time period (usually 30 to 60 days) a formal statement of loss.
 The statement of loss covers such items as; the time and cause of the loss, names and addresses of those who have an interest in the property, building plans and specifications of the original home and a detailed estimate for repairs, the damaged inventory, receipts for additional living expenses, and loss of use claims.